arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 newsletter: arkency_form
 img: "decoupled-bounded-contexts-async-rails/two_rails_bounded_contexts.png"
 ---

+# Minimal decoupled subsystems in your rails app

 There are multiple ways to implement communication between two separate microservices in your application.
 Messaging is often the most recommended